 How to get the most out of a postgraduate Open Dayby Anna Brown

-Be clear on what you need to find out at a virtual Open Day.
+Be clear on what you need to find out at an Open Day.
 If you just want to get a sense of the university, you may be happy to browse the booths on offer, but it’s still important to check out all the basics, such as:

 - campus tours

 - city tours and information about the local area (this is particularly important if you don’t know the area or are an international student)

 If your questions are more specific, for example, you may need advice on postgraduate funding, want to explore careers support, or talk to experts in the field you’re hoping to specialise in, then it makes sense to concentrate on these priorities first.

 A list of questions you’ve prepared beforehand will keep you on track.

 Remember, this is your opportunity to explore whether the university meets your needs – from how your degree will be structured, to how you’ll be supported to achieve your goals, both while you’re studying and as you take the first steps in your career.